Table of contents

 - Pay attention to public statements.

 Sometimes simply doing an online search of the company’s name with “core competencies” will tell you something about its values.
-For example, this article by a former interviewer at Microsoft lays out the six core competencies you’ll be assessed on in the interview process:
+For example, you may be told ahead of time that you will be assessed on the following:

 - Adaptability